aurelien-boch/ziapi/doc/interfaces/IClient.md

 IClient so the pipeline doesn't have to change at all.

 ### Listener
 This interface will be used in the `Listener`.
-You are free to chose how your listener works and how it will interact with the `Client`.
+You are free to chose how your `Listener` works and how it will interact with the `Client`.

 ### ReplySender